paradoxysm/dsigm/doc/pydoc/GMM.md

 		'kmeans' : responsibilities are initialized using kmeans.
 		'random' : responsibilities are initialized randomly.

-stabilize : float or None, default=0.5
-	A float within [0., 1.] that determines the weighting of BIC scores to AIC scores in calculating the ABIC composite.
-	Also acts to enable stabilization.
-If None, stabilization is disabled.

-n_stabilize : int, default=5
-	Number of times the SGMM will run individual fittings during the stabilization process.

 n_init : int, default=10
-	Number of times the SGMM  will be run with different Core seeds.
+	Number of times the GMM  will be run with different Core seeds.
 The final results will be the best output of n_init consecutive runs in terms of inertia.

 max_iter : int, default=100
-	Maximum number of iterations of the SGMM for a single run.
+	Maximum number of iterations of the GMM for a single run.

 tol : float, default=1e-3